bkimmelv2/ManageProject---Front-End/README.md

  - If you are on a browser, use of Google chrome is highly recommended.    </br>
 <h2>Technologies used</h2>
-REACT, Javascript, Node.js, CSS, ejs, Express, MongoDB, Mongoose, Postman, and Figma(Only for wireframes without Dev Mode)   </br>
+REACT, Javascript, Node.js, CSS, ejs, Express, MongoDB, Mongoose, Postman, and Figma(Only for wireframes without Dev Mode).
+We can also say that we use MERN (Mongodb, Express, React, Node.js) stack.  </br>

 <h2>MVP Goals</h2>
 Full CRUD(Create, Read, Update, Delete) Functionality. </br>